 The 2001 season was the first year they had missed the playoffs since 1995.
 It was the last year of Dennis Green and Cris Carter and the start of the Mike Tice era.
 But it could have been the start of an entirely new era: TB12.
 (Technically, it was the start of the TB12 era, just for a different team).

 Though it may not have been that simple.
-That season Daunte Culpepper was still heaving the ball down the field and the team’s passing offense was ranked 7th in the NFL.
-Despite their record, the offense was still good which means there’s no major reason to bench Daunte.
+That season Daunte Culpepper was still heaving the ball down the field, and the team’s passing offense was ranked 7th in the NFL.
+Despite their record, the offense was still good, so there’s no major reason to bench Daunte.
 Had the Vikings selected Brady, it’s also safe to assume it would have to be a late-round pick.
-There wouldn’t be a ton of pressure to get him in the game right away unless there was an injury akin to Bledsoe.
-Let’s say Daunte doesn’t get hurt or benched in 2001 and Brady stays the backup.
+There wouldn’t be much pressure to get him in the game immediately unless there was an injury akin to Bledsoe.
+Let’s say Daunte doesn’t get hurt or benched in 2001, and Brady stays the backup.
 For the Patriots, this means Drew Bledsoe returns from his injury in the playoffs, but the Rams beat the Patriots in overtime.

 Training camp of the 2002 season is where the Minnesota Vikings become Tom Brady’s team.
-This is Mike Tice’s first full year as head coach, he’s not going to want to miss the playoffs again.
+This is Mike Tice’s first full year as head coach; he will not want to miss the playoffs again.
 In real life, the three quarterbacks on the roster were Daunte, Shaun Hill, and Todd Bouman.
 Brady can beat them out.
-Daunte is a great trade candidate at this point and anyone with eyes in training camp can see Tom Brady is miles better.
-Daunte gets traded, Brady is named the starter for week 1.
+Daunte is a great trade candidate at this point, and anyone with eyes in training camp can see Tom Brady is miles better.
+Daunte gets traded, and Brady is named the starter for week 1.